In our study of Psalm 6, we look at the fact that, not only was David a man of prayer, but he also knew that God would hear and answer them.

 David appeals to God with reason but it is not as if he is telling God something that He doesn't know.
 The purpose of all mankind is to praise and worship God.
 David can be encouraged by remembering that and knowing that those who praise Him will not be forsaken.

-I am worn out from groaning; all night long I flood my bed with weeping and drench my couch with tears.
-My eyes grow weak with sorrow; they fail because of all my foes.
+I am worn out with groaning; all night I drench my bed with tears, flooding my couch till it swims.
+My vision is darkened with anger; it grows weak because of all my foes.

 David tells us that, even though he knows that God will take care of him, he still has struggled.
 It seems that he struggled with the difference between his timing and God's time.
 During our struggles, we often wonder why God does not just fix things at the start but instead allows us to struggle for a time.
 We, like David, must simply trust in God and realize that His timing is perfect.